 - Target version changed from 1.15.3 to 1.15.4

 Thanks for this, Ray.
 I'm going to move to the 1.15.4 release so that we can continue the conversation.
 The improvements listed above will be included in today's release, however.

-#18 Updated by Gina Cherry about 1 month ago
+#18 Updated by Gina Cherry 12 months ago

 Thanks for that suggestion, Ray.
 Some of our faculty have used bbpress, but i wasn't aware that it could be configured for anonymous posting, so that's helpful.

 The other approach I've considered is using Gravity Forms to allow students to submit blog posts.
 I already do this to allow faculty to post to the CETLS blog.

 #19 Updated by Raymond Hoh 12 months ago